 Image Credits – Sri Sai Alamelu Catering Services

-The Paruppu Thengai Koodu is always the at the center of every auspicious ceremony in Tamil Nadu and several other states in India.
+The Paruppu Thengai Koodu is always the at the centre of every auspicious ceremony in Tamil Nadu and several other states in India.
 It translates to “lentils coconut cone” and is usually made of lentils, coconut, and jaggery stuffed in decorated metal cones.
 However, there are several variations in the recipe.
-This includes fried gram dal dipped in sugar syrup, Mysore Pak, Laddu, or candied cashew.
+This includes fried gram dal dipped in sugar syrup, Mysore pak, laddu, or candied cashew.

 It is said that the cones represent Shiva and Parvathi and the shape is said to channel positive energy for special occasions.